-However, since the pill does all this by changing the levels of hormones in the body, some women end up experiencing birth control hair loss and so start looking for ways how to stop hair loss from birth control.
+However, since the pill does all this by changing the levels of hormones in the body, some women end up experiencing birth control hair loss and so start looking for ways to stop hair loss.
 They may also experience other side effects from the pills, such as mood changes, nausea, tender breasts, headaches, weight gain, blood clots, and low sex drive.

 How Does the Pill Cause Hair Loss?

 Women who are taking the pill either notice hair shedding while they’re on it or after they’ve stopped taking it.
 Birth pill hair loss occurs because of the following reasons: